Teaching

 57-435 |

-S: Readings in Tamil Traditional Śāstras (grammar, lexicography, metrics) [W] Thursdays 14:15–15:45, AT1 R-113, from 10.04.2025 Jean-Luc Chevillard In this course, students will be introduced to the Tolkāppiyam, the oldest extant long work of Tamil literature.
+S (A): Readings in Tamil Traditional Śāstras (grammar, lexicography, metrics) [W] Thursdays 14:15–15:45, AT1 R-113, from 16.10.2025 Jean-Luc Chevillard In this course, students will be introduced to the Tolkāppiyam, the oldest extant long work of Tamil literature.
 Although often described as a grammatical treatise, it also contains a section on lexicography as well as an exposition of Classical Tamil metrics.
-In this term, in addition to the Tolkāppiyam, part of each session will be devoted to a first exploration of Tamil traditional poetical vocabularies, nowadays often referred to as nikaṇṭu. |
+This term continues with the iṭaiyiyal, the chapter on particles. |

 57-436 |